Monotropa uniflora: Taxonomy

 It was formerly classified in the family Monotropaceae, but is now included within the Ericaceae.
 It is of ephemeral occurrence, depending on the right conditions (moisture after a dry period) to appear full grown within a couple of days.

 Ecology

 The flowers of M. uniflora are visited by various bee and fly species, most commonly bumblebees.
-Bumblebees are an important pollen dispersal agent for the plant.
+Bumblebees are an important pollen dispersal agent for the plant, crawling into the flower for pollen.

 Like most mycoheterotrophic plants, M. uniflora associates with a small range of fungal hosts, all of them members of Russulaceae.

 It is often associated with beech trees.

 Toxicity

 The plant contains glycosides and may be toxic to humans.

 Uses

-In addition to various reported medical uses, the plant has been used as an anxiolytic in herbal medicine since the late 19th century.
+In addition to various reported traditional medicine uses, the plant has been used as an analgesic and anxiolytic in herbal medicine since the late 19th century.
+This may be due to the plant containing salicylic acid and grayanotoxin.

-Despite possibly being toxic, the entire plant can be cooked, which lends it an asparagus-like flavor.
+Walter H. Prest described the plant as having an asparagus-like flavor once cooked.

+Cultural references

+M. uniflora has been featured in several pieces from renowned American poet Emily Dickinson.

+The Cherokee of North America feature the "pipe plant" in some of their creation stories.
+The legend states that the plant was named "Indian pipe" due to a group of chiefs quarreling without resolution, while passing a pipe around during the dispute; the Great Spirit then turned the chiefs into the plant, as they should have smoked the sacred pipe after making peace with each other.
+The plant is said to grow wherever friends have quarreled.